bhauman/rebel-readline/rebel-readline/README.md

 environment to query.
 And the apropos, doc and completion functionality is still sensible when you provide those abilities from the local clojure process.

-This could be helpful when you have a Clojurey repl process and you don't have a Service for it.
+This could be helpful when you have a Clojurey REPL process and you don't have a Service for it.
 In this case you can just use a `clojure.service.local` or a `clojure.service.simple` service.
-If you do this you can expect less than optimal results but multiline editing, syntax highlighting, auto indenting will all work just fine.
+If you do this you can expect less than optimal results but multi-line editing, syntax highlighting, auto indenting will all work just fine.

-## Keybindings
+## Key-bindings

 **Bindings of interest**